MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-119.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Get an overview of customer sales for a period
+* Get an overview of customer sales for a period.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Monitor the financial performance of the company's sales operations
+* Monitor the financial performance of the company's sales operations.
-* Identify areas for improvement and set sales targets
+* Identify areas for improvement and set sales targets.
-* Evaluate the effectiveness of sales promotions and campaigns
+* Evaluate the effectiveness of sales promotions and campaigns.

-As a controller or a tax compliance officer, use the report to:
+Controllers and tax compliance officers use the report to:

-* Report customer sales to the tax authorities
+* Report customer sales to tax authorities.
-* Verify the accuracy of customer sales data for tax purposes
+* Verify the accuracy of customer sales data for tax purposes.

 ## Try the report